Minimal scenario facet Bell inequalities for multi-qubit states: Appendix

 In our Bell test scenario, we have three parties with two dichotomic measurements for two parties and one dichotomic measurement for the other party.
 In a Bell test we usually measure the joint outcome probabilities i.e., $P(abc|xyz)$.
 Here $x,y\in\{0,1\}$ are the measurement settings for Alice and Bob respectively and $a,b\in\{0,1\}$ are the corresponding outcome for Alice and Bob respectively.
 As here Charlie is doing one measurement so $z=0$ and $c\in\{0,1\}$.
 Therefore, there are total of 32 joint probabilities.
-But all of them are not independent.
-No-signaling and normalization conditions constrain the number of independent joint probabilities and determine the dimension of the probability space \cite{symmetric}, which is $[(m_1(d-1)+1).(m_2(d-1)+1).(m_2(d-1)+1)]-1$.
+But not all of them are independent.
+No-signaling and normalization conditions constrain the number of independent joint probabilities and determine the dimension of the probability space \cite{symmetric}, which is $[(m_1(d-1)+1).(m_2(d-1)+1).(m_3(d-1)+1)]-1$.
 In our case $m_1=2,m_2=2,m_3=1,d=2$, which gives the dimension to be $17$.
-Now the conditions on local correlations will determine the vertices.
+Now the conditions of local correlations will determine the vertices.
 First, we have to choose the parametrization for this $17$ dimensional space.
 We choose the following parametrization.

 where $P(a_x)=P(0|x)$, $P(b_y)=P(0|y)$, $P(c_z)=P(0|z)$, $P(a_xb_y)=P(00|xy)$ and $P(a_xb_yc_z)=P(000|xyz)$.
-So this polytope is 17 dimensional and consists of 32 extremal points or vertices.
+So this 17 dimensional polytope consists of 32 extremal points or vertices.
 This polytope has been described using the V-representation.
 One can find the facets of this polytope using some standard algorithm.
-The number of facets for this polytope is 48 and these are as follows

-Now, we can write the probabilities in terms of expectation values.
-Like $P(a_x)=1/2(1+\langle a_x \rangle)$ and similarly for the joint probabilities.
-By this substitution of expectation values in place of probability distributions, we can write these inequalities as,
+The number of facets for this polytope is 48.
+Now, we can write the probabilities in terms of expectation values, like $P(a_x)=1/2(1+\langle a_x \rangle)$ and similarly for the joint probabilities.
+By this substitution of expectation values in place of probability distributions, we can write the facets as following,

-Similarly, we have computed the facets for four and five qubits and found that they have similar structure.
+{ First 32 inequalities (Eq. (\ref{correlation1}) - Eq.(\ref{correlation8})) are just the positivity conditions.
+Remaining 16 inequalities one of the four inequalities (Eq. (\ref{first}) - Eq. (\ref{fourth})) written in the main text.} Similarly, we have computed the facets for four and five {parties} and found that they have similar structure.\\